Istočno Sarajevo

-With an area of 1450 km2, Istočno Sarajevo is one of the largest administrative areas in the Balkans.
-As of 2013, it has a population of 61,516 inhabitants.
+With an area of 1,450 km2, Istočno Sarajevo is one of the largest administrative areas in the Balkans.
+It is estimated that in 2022 it had a population of 60,120 inhabitants.
 Istočno Sarajevo is the largest city in Republika Srpska in terms of area, while it is in fifth place in terms of population.
-It is the only city of the entity that includes several municipalities: Istočna Ilidža, Istočno Novo Sarajevo, Pale, Istočni Stari Grad, Sokolac and Trnovo.
-It is separated from Sarajevo and Canton Sarajevo by the Inter-Entity Boundary Line (IEBL).
+It is the only city of the entity that includes several municipalities.
+It is separated from Sarajevo by the Inter-Entity Boundary Line.

-The City Administration of East Sarajevo is located in the municipality of Istočno Novo Sarajevo, in Stefana Nemanje Street.
+Today, Istočno Sarajevo shares its Olympic history with Sarajevo when the city hosted the 1984 Winter Olympics.
+In addition, both cities hosted the 2019 European Youth Olympic Winter Festival.

 History

-At the start of the Bosnian War, in late summer 1992, the Serb members of the pre-war municipality of Novo Sarajevo, elected at the 1990 multiparty elections, left the municipal assembly and set up their own separate council (Srpsko Novo Sarajevo) in the building of the local community of Lukavica, headed by the Commissioner of the Presidency of the Republic of Srpska Dragan Đokanović.
+At the start of the Bosnian War, in late summer 1992, the Serb members of the pre-war municipality of Novo Sarajevo, elected at the 1990 multiparty elections, left the municipal assembly and set up their own separate council (Srpska opština Novo Sarajevo) in the building of the local community of Lukavica, headed by the Commissioner of the Presidency of the Republika Srpska Dragan Đokanović.